ToNi3141/RasterIX/README.md

 | SUB_PIXEL_CALC_PRECISION                  | if/ef   | Precision of the sub pixel calculations in the shader and texture filter.
 Higher values will improve the image quality but also occupy more logic.
 Valid range: 5-8. |

 # Variant
-The core comes in two pre configured variants, `RasterIX_IF` and `RasterIX_EF`. `IF` stands for internal framebuffer while `EF` stands for external framebuffer.
-Both variants have their advantages and drawbacks.
-But except of the framebuffer handling and resulting limitations, they are completely equal.
+The core comes in two variants: `RasterIX_IF` and `RasterIX_EF`. `IF` stands for internal framebuffer, while `EF` stands for external framebuffer.
+Both variants have their advantages and drawbacks, but except for framebuffer handling and resulting limitations, they are functionally identical.

-`RasterIX_IF`: This variant is usually faster, because it only loosely depends on the memory subsystem of your FPGA.
-The rendering is completely executed in the FPGAs static RAM resources.
-The drawback is the occupation of a lot of RAM resources on the FPGA and on your host.
-For a reasonable performance, you need at least 128kB + 128kB + 32kB = 288kB memory only for the framebuffers.
-Less is possible but only useful for smaller displays.
-More memory is generally recommended.
+`RasterIX_IF`: This variant is usually faster because it only loosely depends on the memory subsystem of your FPGA.
+Rendering is executed entirely in the FPGA's static RAM resources.
+The drawback is the occupation of significant RAM resources on both the FPGA and the host.
+For reasonable performance, you need at least 128kB + 128kB + 32kB = 288kB of memory just for the framebuffers.
+Less is possible but only useful for smaller displays; more memory is generally recommended.

-The used memory is decoupled from the actual framebuffer size.
-If a framebuffer with a specific resolution won't fit into the internal framebuffer, then the framebuffer is rendered in several cycles where the internal framebuffer only contains a part of the whole framebuffer.
+The memory used is decoupled from the actual framebuffer size.
+If a framebuffer with a specific resolution does not fit into the internal framebuffer, it is rendered in several cycles, with the internal framebuffer containing only a part of the whole framebuffer.

-Because the framebuffer is split in several smaller ones, the host requires a display list for each partial framebuffer and must keep the display list in memory, until the rendering is done.
-For a picture with a reasonable complexity, you can assume that the host requires several MB of memory just for the display lists.
-It also can screw up the rendering in some cases.
-When a new frame without glClear is drawn, you will not see the echo of the last frame, instead you will see the echo of the last partial frame.
+Because the framebuffer is split into several smaller ones, the host requires a display list for each partial framebuffer and must keep the display list in memory until rendering is complete.
+For a picture with reasonable complexity, you can assume that the host requires several MB of memory just for the display lists.
+This can also cause rendering issues in some cases (for example, when no `glClear()` is called).
+No partial depth or stencil buffer is loaded into the FPGA SRAM; instead, only the clear color is loaded.
+As a result, you end up with a cleared framebuffer instead of the content from the last frame.
+The color buffer behaves differently: it loads the content of the partial color buffer from memory into the FPGA SRAM to continue drawing on the last framebuffer.
+Depth and stencil buffers are excluded from this mechanism because drawing with out clear is rarely used, and excluding them improves the performance of the IF variant.

-`RasterIX_EF`: The performance of this variant heavily depends on the performance of your memory subsystem, because all framebuffers are on your system memory (typically DRAM).
-While the latency is not really important for the performance, but the the number of memory request the system can handle is even more.
-This is especially in the Xilinx MIG a big bottleneck for this design (because of this, it is around ~3 times slower that the `RasterIX_IF`).
-Another limitation of the memory subsystem / AXI bus (the strobe of the AXI bus works only byte wise, not bit wise): Stencil and color masks are not working correctly and the color buffer does not support an alpha channel.
+`RasterIX_EF`: The performance of this variant heavily depends on the performance of your memory subsystem, because all framebuffers are stored in system memory (typically DRAM).
+While latency is not critical for performance, the number of memory requests the system can handle is much more important.
+This is a significant bottleneck for this design, especially with the Xilinx MIG (making it about three times slower than `RasterIX_IF`).
+Another limitation of the memory subsystem/AXI bus (the strobe of the AXI bus works only byte-wise, not bit-wise) is that stencil and color masks do not work correctly, and the color buffer does not support an alpha channel.

-The advantages are: It doesn't use FPGA memory resources for the framebuffers.
-They are free for other designs, but it needs a bit more additional logic to handle the memory requests.
-Another advantage is the usage of smaller display list with intermediate display list uploads.
-That reduces the memory footprint for the display lists on the host system to a few kB.
-It isn't anymore required to keep the whole frame in the display list, the display list now acts only as a buffer.
+The advantages are that it does not use FPGA memory resources for the framebuffers, freeing them for other designs, though it requires additional logic to handle memory requests.
+Another advantage is the use of smaller display lists with intermediate display list uploads, reducing the memory footprint for display lists on the host system to a few kB.
+It is no longer necessary to keep the whole frame in the display list; the display list now acts only as a buffer.
 This configuration works more like a traditional renderer.

-Both variants can work either in fixed point or floating point arithmetic.
-The fixed point arithmetic has almost the same image quality and compatibility compared to the float arithmetic.
-All tested games are working perfectly fine with both, while the fixed point configuration only requires half of the logic of the floating point configuration.
+Both variants can operate in either fixed-point or floating-point arithmetic.
+The fixed-point arithmetic provides almost the same image quality and compatibility as floating-point arithmetic.
+All tested games work perfectly fine with both, while the fixed-point configuration requires only half the logic of the floating-point configuration.

 # Missing Features
 The following features are currently missing compared to a real OpenGL implementation